 Since 2007, the Non-Governmental Organization Greenpeace has been studying the behavior of the livestock farming production chain in the Amazon.
-After a long investigative process in 2009, the organization issued the report "Slaughtering the Amazon" highlighting the relationship between the beef plants involved in illegal deforestation and slave labor, and leading-edge products traded on the international market.
-Since then, JBS, Marfrig and Minerva undertook a Public Livestock Commitment to exclude from their lists of suppliers those farms that have cleared the Amazon forest after October 2009, in addition to those employing labor analogous to slavery or located on tribal lands and environmental conservation units.
-The commitment setting out the criteria for purchasing cattle on properties located in the Amazon Biome is called "MINIMUM CRITERIA FOR TRANSACTIONS WITH CATTLE AND BEEF PRODUCTS ON AN INDUSTRIAL SCALE IN THE AMAZON BIOME".
-In June 2017, Greenpeace withdrew from the Public Livestock Commitment, however, JBS continues to apply its criteria for purchasing cattle in the Amazon Biome region.
+After a long investigative process in 2009, the organization issued the report "Slaughtering the Amazon". ", highlighting the relationship between the beef plants involved in illegal deforestation and slave labor, and leading-edge products traded on the international market.
+Since then, the JBS, Marfrig and Minerva beef plants undertook a "Public Livestock Commitment" to exclude from their lists of suppliers those farms that have cleared the Amazon forest after October 2009, in addition to those employing labor analogous to slavery, and owning areas subject to embargoed of the Brazilian Environmental Protection Agency (IBAMA) or located on indigenous lands and environmental conservation units.
+The public commitment setting out the criteria for purchasing cattle on properties located in the Amazon Biome is called "MINIMUM CRITERIA FOR TRANSACTIONS WITH CATTLE AND BEEF PRODUCTS ON AN INDUSTRIAL SCALE IN THE AMAZON BIOME".
+In June 2017, Greenpeace withdrew from the "Public Livestock Commitment," however, JBS continues to apply its criteria for purchasing cattle in the Amazon Biome region as well as its Responsible Purchasing Policy, and maintains its commitment to transparency in the annual publication of the independent auditor's report in compliance with the public commitment.